 Meet the Staff

 Angela has 17 years of experience developing and promoting health interventions, marketing strategies, and overall program engagement.
 She administered the Wellness Contract for the State of West Virginia Public Employees Insurance Agency through multiple RFPs with Marshall University Research Corp. and was a Consumer Engagement Consultant with Humana using her expertise to encourage and improve the overall health and wellness of program participants.
-Angela holds a Bachelor of Science degree in Health Promotion and Associate of Science degree in Physical Therapist Assistant
+Angela holds a Bachelor of Science degree in Health Promotion and an Associate of Science degree in Physical Therapist Assistant.

 Michelle Sparks serves as the fingerprint Technician through Identogo.
 As a channeling agent through the FBI and State Police she provides reliable and quality service in a timely fashion.
 Born in Wyoming County, she is a proud resident of southern West Virginia and enjoys the outdoors by camping, hiking, 4 – wheeling, and researching local history.
-As a member and secretary of the Matthew French Chapter of the DAR, she enjoys helping preserve local history, genealogy, and serving the community.
+As a member and registrar of the Matthew French Chapter of the DAR, she enjoys helping preserve local history, genealogy, and serving the community.